 In the fall of 2012, the Lord greatly blessed through generosity of the HCAC family.
 In a few short weeks the Capital Campaign brought in the funds/pledges needed to move ahead with Phase II.

-Based on the Master Plan developed earlier, Phase II includes several components: additional access to the church from Brand Road, re-grading of our property to meet county water run-off requirements, new signage, resurfacing of the current parking lot, and other preparations needed for construction in future phases.
-The most visible components of Phase II are indicated in pink on the campus plan (overleaf).
+Based on the Master Plan developed earlier, Phase II included several components: additional access to the church from Brand Road, re-grading of our property to meet county water run-off requirements, new signage, resurfacing of the current parking lot, and other preparations needed for construction in future phases.

 Phase II is now complete!